top of page

 One Team.
 Dedicated.

 All athletes, coaches and parents support each other.
 We treat each other fairly and cultivate an environment of mutual respect.
 We strive to improve teamwork, leadership and rowing skills and healthy development of all athletes.
-All students, parents and coaches deliver on their responsibilities and compete with respect among ourselves and our rowing community.
+We count on our whole community of students, parents and coaches to be responsible and respectful of each other and the rowing community we are part of.

-We are competitive regionally and compete as a member of the WMIRA rowing league of schools around the Washington, DC metropolitan area.
+B-CC Crew is one of the most competitive rowing programs in the region and is finding increasing success and visibility at the national level, at races like the Stotesbury Regatta and SRAAs where the past six years have seen strong showings on the medals dock.
+Regionally we compete as a member of the WMIRA rowing league of schools in the the metropolitan Washington, DC area.
 We have a history of success in our league and at the Stotesbury and SRAA scholastic regattas.
 It is typical for us to have numerous male and female athletes, boats, and coaches honored by the Washington Post as "All-Met" and several athletes continue to compete at the collegiate and national team level.

 Rowing for B-CC